NguyenDa18/danh-was-here/_data/blog/2021-01-12-using-sharepoint-with-python.md

 path: /sharepoint-with-python
 date: 2021-01-11T22:56:14.976Z
 title: Using SharePoint with Python
-metaDescription: SharePoint use with Python, SharePoint list, SharePoint get file by value, Make SharePoint request with Python
+metaDescription: Using SharePoint API with Python, SharePoint API list query, SharePoint API get file by value query, Make SharePoint request with Python with requests library, SharePoint API get Excel values
 ---
 ## Share the pain with me in using SharePoint and Python
 *Not so painful!*